 Taking advantage of deductions for the self-employed can help lower your taxable income so you owe less, however.
 For example, if you work from home, you might be able to claim the home office deduction.
 If you used your car for business, you can deduct car or mileage expenses.

-You also have until the tax filing deadline on April 18 to open and contribute to a traditional IRA or SEP IRA, said Mark Jaeger, director of tax development at TaxAct, a tax preparation software company.
+You also have until the tax filing deadline on May 17th (for 2021) to open and contribute to a traditional IRA or SEP IRA, said Mark Jaeger, director of tax development at TaxAct, a tax preparation software company.
 You can deduct your contributions, which will help lower your taxable income.

-Also be aware that the estimated tax you have to pay as a self-employed worker includes not only income tax, but also the self-employment tax — 12.4 percent for Social Security and 2.9 percent for Medicare.
+Also be aware that the estimated tax you have to pay as a self-employed worker includes not only income tax, but also the self-employment tax — 12.4% for Social Security and 2.9% for Medicare.
 “The biggest surprise for those in the gig economy who show a profit is they have to pay self-employment tax,” said Barbara Weltman, an attorney and contributor to “J.K.
 Lasser’s Your Income Tax 2017.”
 “That’s a killer.”

 You can deduct half of the self-employment tax, however.
 To do so, you’ll need to file a Schedule SE along with your 1040.